 I hope everyone is staying safe and following the directives of the CDC.
 This pandemic was very unexpected and occurred so suddenly.
 It also appears that it will be with us for a very long time.
 The “new normal” is what we make it and what we will be doing for a while.
 But I believe we have always been and always will be survivors.
-It will be a Brave New World.
+It will be a Brave New World that we will make the best of for us and our children.

 So our law firm is going to do things a little differently for the near future.
-First, we are going to be limiting in person meetings and heavily relying on utilizing emails, phone calls and especially video conferencing.
+First, we are going to be limiting in person meetings and instead primarily relying on utilizing emails, phone calls and especially video conferencing.
 I have represented clients from out of state on several occasions where we only meet in cyberspace, never in person.
 I would prefer meet face-to-face, but I would much rather keep everyone to feel comfortable and safe as possible.
-For in-person meetings, we have plexiglass dividers between clients and attorneys and we are wearing masks.
-We are also completely sanitizing the meeting room/offices after in-person visits.
+For in-person meetings and mediations, we have plexiglass dividers between clients and attorneys and we are social distancing and wearing masks.
+We are also completely sanitizing the meeting room/offices after every in-person visits.

 For current clients, we do have a big mail slot by the front door of our office.
 Feel free to drop copies of paperwork off and then either email or call us.
 Most everything we do can be handled by email and phone calls… the most obvious exception is actually going to Court.
 Courts are conducting hearings and most matters via video conferencing.
-The Court uses the Bluejeans video conferencing platform…not as fancy as zoom, but it works.
-For protective orders and other emergencies contact us if right away and we will see what can be done to get a Court order.
+The Court uses either the Bluejeans or Microsoft Teams video conferencing platform…not as fancy as Zoom video confermnecing but very good in other ways.
+For protective orders and other emergencies contact us if right away and we will see what can be done to get an immediate Court order.

 As to our mediations, we have a webpage for you to book your dates online…https://www.matthewpgomez.com/book-an-appointment/ OR, if you prefer, email firstname.lastname@example.org or call us (918)794-5587 and we will send you an updated list of dates and times.
 We are currently using a blended method for mediations.
 We can either send you a link for a videoconference or you can meet in-person at the office with precautions.
 We can maintain the 6 feet social distance barrier with no problem.